mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-8-7-Culture.md_toc.md

             programme](#synthesis---how-different-forms-of-agency-are-developed-and-transform-over-iterations-of-this-game-making-programme)
             -   [Proposal on shifting forms of agency.](#proposal-on-shifting-forms-of-agency.)
-            -   [SYNTHESIS - Nurturing agency by creating space for emergent practices](#synthesis---nurturing-agency-by-creating-space-for-emergent-practices)
-        -   [Synthesis - The interaction of emergent / flexible deign practices and the collection of Game Design Patterns](#synthesis---the-interaction-of-emergent-flexible-deign-practices-and-the-collection-of-game-design-patterns)
+        -   [Synthesis - The interaction of flexible deign practices, the collection of Game Design Patterns, stepwise scaffolding of learning environments and new understandings of agency.](#synthesis---the-interaction-of-flexible-deign-practices-the-collection-of-game-design-patterns-stepwise-scaffolding-of-learning-environments-and-new-understandings-of-agency.)
-        -   [Discussion on agency concerning tools and resources (authenticity in particular)](#discussion-on-agency-concerning-tools-and-resources-authenticity-in-particular)
-            -   [INTEGRATE ABOVE Exploring characteristics of the learning design using different dimensions of agency & previous metaphors](#integrate-above-exploring-characteristics-of-the-learning-design-using-different-dimensions-of-agency-previous-metaphors)
-            -   [Agency in response to a series of second stimuli aimed at participant identity](#agency-in-response-to-a-series-of-second-stimuli-aimed-at-participant-identity)
+            -   [Returning to the concept of computational fluency with a lens of agency](#returning-to-the-concept-of-computational-fluency-with-a-lens-of-agency)
     -   [Conclusion](#conclusion)
     -   [TO MOVE OR DROP FROM CHAPTER](#to-move-or-drop-from-chapter)
         -   [Emerging use of narratives and graphics which drawing on